jpukg/Jpa-Hibernate/readme.md

 	```
 	Above way input param have some drawback

-	1. translating a JPQL query to SQL every time when is invoked hence the query will not be cached.then you will have performance problems to solve.
+	1. translating a JPQL query to SQL every time when is invoked hence the query will not be cached.then you will have performance problems .
 	2. Since you are using simple String concatenation, and since Strings are immutable, the JVM will generate many String objects, most of which will be discarded in the end and will be lingering in your memory until the time the next garbage collection happens.
 This again may have affect on the performance of your application.
 	3. security problem.a hacker can easily pass any value it to alter sql

-	Above problem can be solve easily by two
+	Above problem can be solve easily by two way

 	1. Named Paramter: Named parameters that are prefixed with a colon (:) and set by javax.persistence.Query.setParameter(String name, Object value);